From South to North: Leveraging Ground-Based LATs for Full-Sky CMB Delensing and Constraints on $r$: Step-by-Step Delensing Process: Techniques and Implementation

 \subsubsection{Bandpower calculation and bias estimation}

 We compute the auto- and cross-bandpowers of lensing B-mode template (LT) and foreground-cleaned observed B-mode ($C_{b}^\text{LT}$ and $C_{b}^{\text{LT} \times \text{obs}}$) using the \texttt{NaMaster}\cite{alonso2023namaster} code.
-The multipole range for likelihood analysis (Section \ref{sec: likelihood}) spans from $\ell_{\text{min}} = 20$ to $\ell_{\text{max}} = 200$, with a binning width of $\Delta_\ell = 20$.
+The multipole range for likelihood analysis (Section \ref{sec: likelihood}) spans from $\ell_{\text{min}} = 2$ to $\ell_{\text{max}} = 200$, with a binning width of $\Delta\ell = 40$.

+As discussed in Sec.~\ref{sec: delensing}, the lensing template (LT) is defined only over the LAT–SAT overlap region, whereas the observed B-mode map covers the full survey footprint after applying the Galactic mask.
+For the auto-spectra, we apply apodized masks independently to each field (with a 0.5° apodization for the LT and 0.2° for the observed B modes, generated using the \texttt{NaMaster} \texttt{Smooth} function).
+In contrast, when computing the cross-spectrum between the LT and the observed B modes, the mask must correspond to the intersection of their sky coverages.
+Only this common region contains valid LT information, and therefore only this region provides a physically meaningful contribution to the cross-spectrum.
+The resulting bandpowers are then included in the data vector (Eq.~\ref{eq: data_vec}) used for the likelihood analysis.

 As for the corresponding bias terms analyzed in Section \ref{sec: bias}, we input the required CMB maps and the potential maps to the same pipeline as described above to simulate all the bias terms, their auto- and cross-bandpowers are then also calculated using the \texttt{NaMaster} code.
-As mentioned in Section \ref{sec: bias}, we can also replace the reconstructed $\phi$ with the true $\phi$ in the baseline, which will cause some of the cross terms in the results to vanish.
+An alternative method is to replace the reconstructed $\phi$ with the true $\phi$ in the baseline, which will cause some of the cross terms in the results to vanish.
 This allows us to isolate these terms by taking the difference between the baseline simulation results and these specific simulation results.
 We found that these two debiasing methods have similar effects, allowing us to choose either one flexibly.
 The average over 500 simulations of these terms serves as an estimate of the bias terms in the likelihood.

 Note that the resulting lensing B-mode template (LT) is a filtered version of the lensed B-mode during to the suppression on signal from Wiener filter.
 So after debiasing, the auto- and cross-bandpowers are both filtered version and we then further compute the transfer function by signal-only simulation to compensate for the suppression on power-spectrum level.
 The transfer function for $C_{b}^\text{LT}$ is calculated as the ratio of the average power of the lensing B-mode template from signal-only simulation to the average lensed BB power.
 Besides, the transfer function for $C_{b}^{\text{LT} \times \text{obs}}$ is similarly calculated by replacing the numerator with the cross-spectrum between the constructed signal-only template and the signal lensed B-modes.
 We use these transfer functions to rescale $C_{b}^\text{LT}$ and $C_{b}^{\text{LT} \times \text{obs}}$ when fitting parameters.